Ali000/Snake_game/README.md

 };
 ```

 This code will be updated constanlty, with every movement the body segment is shown and then removed, giving the illusion of motion around the grid.
-When food is eaten the one segment of the body will not be removed, which will increase the length of the snake.
+When food is eaten one segment of the body will not be removed, which will increase the length of the snake.

 ---